 Beinn Tharsuinn, Strath Rusdale

-Beinn Tharsuinn is the highest of the rolling hills between the Cromarty and Dornoch Firths, offering a surprisingly rewarding hike despite its unremarkable appearance.
+Beinn Tharsuinn is the highest hill between the Cromarty and Dornoch Firths, offering a surprisingly rewarding hike despite its unremarkable appearance.

 Beinn Tharsuinn, Strath Rusdale